 Chinatown Walking Tour Guides Singapore

-If you wish to make sure not to miss out on anything important here – put in some time beforehand and get your itinerary checklist in place before you get here.
+To make sure not to miss out on anything important here, put in some time beforehand and get your itinerary checklist in place before you get here.
 But if that’s too much work for you and are willing to pay for a leisure walk, the walking tour guide is highly recommended!

 It also avoids the self-guide hustle of holding the maps up every 20 seconds.
 I took a self-guided walk around the place but I missed out on a few spots.
 I wished I’d read more about the place beforehand.